 We pride ourselves on capturing images that tell a story.
 We call it visual storytelling.

 And we believe that visual storytelling is essential when it comes to marketing your business.
 Not just because a picture is worth a thousand words.
-But because we have seen first-hand how effective strong imagery can be in increasing occupancy levels.
+But because we have seen first-hand how effective strong imagery can be in increasing your bottom line.

-Did you know that having at least one photo of your property on a property page actually increases the likelihood of a booking inquiry by 225%?!
+Did you know that having at least one photo actually increases the likelihood of an inquiry, booking or purchase by 225%?!

 Unlike estate agents, at ACT Studios, we do not aim to make every room in your property look bigger than it actually is!
 There’s no fish eye lenses or trick photography with us.
 Because it would only disappoint your guests when they arrive.